gamemann/XDP-Firewall/README.md

         src_ip = "10.50.0.4"
     }
 );

+ip_drop_ranges = ( "192.168.1.0/24", "10.3.0.0/24" );
 ```

 ## 🔧 The `xdpfw-add` & `xdpfw-del` Utilities
-When the main BPF maps are pinned to the file system (depending on the `pin_maps` runtime option detailed above), this allows you to add or delete rules while the firewall is running using `xdpfw-add` and `xdpfw-del`.
+When the main BPF maps are pinned to the file system (depending on the `pin_maps` runtime option detailed above), this allows you to add or delete rules while the firewall is running using the `xdpfw-add` and `xdpfw-del` utilities.

 ### General CLI Usage
 The following general CLI arguments are supported with these utilities.